Donovanosis

 Review in 1 week provides an opportunity to:

-- Confirm contact tracing has been undertaken or offer more contact tracing support.
+- Confirm contact tracing has been undertaken or offer more contact tracing support

-Test of Cure (TOC)
+Test of cure

 - Recurrence of lesions may represent development of skin cancer in previous lesions and requires biopsy.